nstele/CoreDataDemo/README.md

 # CoreDataDemo
 Example project to configure Core Data, create entities and fetch instances.

+# Configuration of the project

+1. Create a new project and check "Use Core Data":
+- You will be able to see:
+  - The new file `nameOfYourProjec.xcdatamodeld`  (CoreDataDemo.xcdatamodeld), model layer.
+  - The AppDelegate.swift file with Core Data Stack code.

+# Model setup

+1. Go to `nameOfYourProjec.xcdatamodeld` and create the entities you need to model data that you need to save.
+2. Create the attributes for each entity and the relationships between the objects.

 # Add Records to Core Data
 The process of adding the records to Core Data has following tasks: